-The second keyword we can tap into is Acceptance.
+The second keyword I can tap into is Acceptance.
 In a world where diversity is necessary, acceptance of humanity as equal is so important.
 To begin to instill this value, simply find someone that has a labeled disability, and get to know them.
 See how they smile and laugh, just like you.
 Make acceptance a trait that you look at as very important.
 Acceptance is the key to an approach of unity, rather than division.

 Action is our final conversational piece.
 If you are really wanting to help the mission of improving the lives of disabled individuals, taking action is the best way to get your feet off the ground with progress.
 Join groups on Facebook, reach out to the voiceless and speak your feelings loudly.
 Volunteer in your local community to host a special Olympics event, or have a party for the people in your community who have a child with special needs in their household.

 Autism, Cerebral Palsy, Down Syndrome, Spina Bifida are just a few of the conditions that are part of the lives of people around you.
 Each of these conditions is not a reason to be fearful, but a reason to rejoice that God made us all beautiful souls on this earth to help each other and to show us how much we have to be grateful for.